DJDanl/cpp-docs.pt-br/docs/atl/reference/cheapptr-class.md

  O tipo de objeto a ser armazenado no heap.

  `Allocator`
- A classe de alocação de memória para usar.
+ A classe de alocação de memória a ser usado.

 ## <a name="members"></a>Membros